Need to ship outside the US?

 If you need us to ship elsewhere, please contact us.

-Handmade Shaving Soap - Traditional Wet Shaving at Its Finest
+Artisan Shaving Soap - Traditional Shaving at its Finest

 Tallow.
 Lanolin.
 Cocoa Butter.
 Shea Butter.
 Avocado Oil...
-Basically everything you could want or need in a shaving soap.
+Basically everything you could want or need in an artisan shaving soap.
 Add great scents to the mix, and you've got the makings of a fantastic shave experience.

 The shaving soap you see below is the result of extensive research and careful formulation.
 It's tested daily, by us, and by happy wet shavers all over the world.